guipleite/PS3-Linux-Tutorial/docs-src/index.md

-## Using bootloader for Cross-Compilation
+## Using buildroot for Cross-Compilation

 Buildroot is a set of Makefiles and patches that simplifies and automates the process of building a complete and bootable Linux environment for an embedded system, while using cross-compilation to allow building for multiple target platforms on a single Linux-based development system.
 Buildroot can automatically build the required cross-compilation toolchain, create a root file system, compile a Linux kernel image, and generate a boot loader for the targeted embedded system, or it can perform any independent combination of these steps.
 For example, an already installed cross-compilation toolchain can be used independently, while Buildroot only creates the root file system.